Public and Policy Engagement

 March 27, 2019

 The continued uncertainty around Brexit has reignited claims that RT's promotion of Nigel Farage on YouTube helped lead to this situation.
-In this article, Rhys Crilley and I present analysis of YouTube data showing that multiple Euroskeptic media actors contribute to increasing Farage's Youtube profile - as do mainstream British broadcasters.
+This analysis of YouTube data shows how multiple Euroskeptic media actors and mainstream British broadcasters all contribute to increasing Farage's Youtube profile.

 December 21, 2018